Mon – Sun: 24/7 Plumbing

 1. True Vent

 One of the most commonly found plumbing vents, an actual vent, is attached directly to the drain line.
-It is responsible for regulating the flow of gasses in your home’s plumbing system.
+It regulates the flow of gasses in your home’s plumbing system.
 No water runs through these pipes, allowing them to vent the air onto the roof, leaving your bathroom with fresh air.

 2. Common Vent